SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ---
-title: Working with Tasks in SharePoint 2013 Workflows using Visual Studio 2012 ms.prod: SHAREPOINT ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260
+title: Working with Tasks in SharePoint Workflows using Visual Studio 2012 ms.prod: SHAREPOINT ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260
 ---

-# Working with Tasks in SharePoint 2013 Workflows using Visual Studio 2012
+# Working with Tasks in SharePoint Workflows using Visual Studio 2012
-Learn about the new and revised workflow task framework that was introduced in SharePoint 2013, which is built on the new Workflow Manager.
+Learn about the new and revised workflow task framework that was introduced in SharePoint, which is built on the new Workflow Manager.
  **Provided by:** [Andrew Connell](http://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [AndrewConnell.com](http://www.andrewconnell.com)